Check the regulations with your municipality

 Building extra room

 If you own the property and you have the space, you could build an extra room to your house to use it for your business.
 Check if the zoning plan of your municipality permits it.
 For example, you may be allowed to build an extension to your home, but only for private use.
 Or only build on a maximum number of square metres of the land.
 The additional room you create can increase the value of your home.
 Keep in mind that an increased WOZ value affects the property tax (OZB) and the income tax.
 You benefit from this increased value when you sell the house.
 You must notify the Tax Administration whether the new construction is private or belongs to your company.
 If you use more than 90% of the space for work purposes, you are required to declare this as a business asset.
 Before you start building extra room, check with your municipality if you need a building permit.

-For your business from home you can use the same deductions as any other small business.
+For VAT purposes, your home business can use the same input tax deductions as any other small business.
 The same conditions apply.
-A number of factors must be taken into account for income tax and VAT purposes, for example:
+For income tax purposes, there are a number of extra regulations to follow.

 - Is your business space separate from your living space?
 Does it have a separate entrance and separate toilet facilities?
 And could you let it to a third party?
 If this is the case, you may be able to deduct some of the costs of the business part of your home.

 - Are you starting your business in a building that you own?
 Then state on the first income tax return whether it concerns a private property or a business property.

 - Do you live in a house that is part of your business assets?
 Then you must add an amount to the profit for the private use: the rental value (woningforfait).